 A groundbreaking volunteer initiative, Art LOVES Fiji, brought together a team of renowned creatives, philanthropists, and celebrities from the United States to the breathtaking Fiji Islands to raise awareness and give back.
-Produced by Art LOVES Earth in partnership with Tourism Fiji, this unique project combined creativity, community support, and environmental conservation to form long term local partnerships and make a lasting impact on the islands.
+Produced by Art LOVES Earth in partnership with VRTU Studios, this unique project combined creativity, community support, and environmental conservation to form long term local partnerships and make a lasting impact on the islands.

 A Mission of Giving Back